S3csp9/InfoScout/README.md

 # Main Features
 - Create a dated folder with recon notes
-- Grab subdomains using:
-      * Sublist3tr, Subscraper, Assetfinder, Certspotter, Crt.sh, Subbrute
+- Grab subdomains using: Sublist3tr, Subscraper, Assetfinder, Certspotter, Crt.sh, Subbrute
-      * Dns bruteforcing using massdns
 - Find any CNAME records pointing to unused cloud services like aws
 - Grab a screenshots of responsive hosts
 - Scrape wayback for data: